7 Tips for Managing Your Health in the Fall Season for Diabetic Patients

 3. You must drink plenty of water

 In the fall season, when the weather is dry, it is important to drink enough water.
 The recommended daily water intake (mL) for diabetic patients is to multiply their body weight (kg) by 30.
-For example, if your weight is 60kg, about 1,800mL (60×30) is appropriate.
+For example, if your weight is 60kg, regarding 1,800mL (60×30) is appropriate.
 Drinking a lot of water does not affect blood sugar control.

 However, in severe hyperglycemia, the amount of urine increases and secondary dehydration occurs, causing thirst, so in this case, drinking water is the only way to prevent hyperglycemia from worsening.
-Additionally, if you consume beverages that contain a lot of sugar, blood sugar levels rise, urine output increases, dehydration occurs, and the vicious cycle of thirst again may repeat.
+Additionally, if you consume beverages that contain a lot of sugar, blood sugar levels rise, urine output increases, dehydration occurs, and the vicious cycle of thirst once more may repeat.

 4. Pay attention to skin care